Cecilia's Amazing Travel Tips

 * make several copies of passport and visas (if applicable); hide each copy in a different place, give one to travelmate, leave one at home with contact persons

-* put all your important info (reference numbers, phone numbers, addresses of consulates, airline offices etc) onto your web-based e-mail.
-If you have a scanner you can even put scanned copies of your important documents onto e-mail. (just compose the mail as normal and send it to yourself).
+* e-mail all your important info (reference numbers, phone numbers, addresses of consulates, airline offices etc) to your own web-based e-mail or put it in Dropbox.com.
+If you have a scanner you can even put scanned copies of your important documents onto e-mail.
 If you lose your originals and your copies you can always retrieve them from your e-mail.
-Or use a page on your homepage that has no link to it for other people (but you just remember the exact web address)

 * optionally: take self-defence classes